Brewster set to depart Liverpool for Sheffield United in £23.5m deal | Goal.com

 He will become the club’s record signing and, he hopes, a key figure in a side which has made a slow start to the new Premier League season.

 Liverpool will look to offload at least two more fringe players before Monday’s transfer deadline.
 Xherdan Shaqiri was left out of the squad to face Arsenal in the Carabao Cup amid interest from elsewhere.
-Goal understands at least two clubs have contacted the player’s representatives about a potential move, with Liverpool hoping to net close to £20m (£15m) for the Swiss star.
+Goal can confirm at least two clubs have contacted the player’s representatives about a potential move, with Liverpool hoping to net close to £20m ($25m) for the Swiss star.

 Harry Wilson and Marko Grujic both started against Arsenal, but are available at the right price.
 Burnley are interested in Wilson, while Borussia Monchengladbach have bid for Grujic.